tvmlabs/tvm-sdk/docs/add_to_backend.md

 ---
 description: >-
-  This document describes the various ways to accomplish the most important tasks of running a backend project that supports EVER.
+  This document describes the various ways to accomplish the most important tasks of running a backend project that supports Acki Nacki.
 ---

-# Add EVER to your backend
+# Add Acki Nacki to your backend

 ## Introduction